 One of the more challenging tasks of living in another country is attempting to work out how to separate the trash.
 Every country seems to have it’s own system and Graz is no exception!
 Also if you live in a multi apartment house you will probably hear complaints from your neighbours if you’re not separating your trash into the correct bins.

-As mentioned above non -recyclable items such as electronic appliances, CDs, VHS videos, computer cables, paint, hazardous waste etc need to be taken to the recycling centers and dropped off in the appropriate areas.
+As mentioned above non -recyclable items such as electronic appliances, CDs, VHS videos, computer cables, paint, hazardous waste etc need to be taken to the Sturzgasse Resource Park and dropped off in the appropriate zones.
 Or another option is to bring them to the ‘Giftmüllexpress‘ – a special bus that visits neighbourhoods around Graz on different dates to collect non-recyclable good and hazardous waste.
 You can see the schedule and what they will accept here (for example electronic items need to be under 50cm).

 Batteries can be taken to any store that sells them new.